 - Is it referred to frequently throughout the sprint?
 The purpose of the daily scrum is to “inspect progress toward the sprint goal” and all of the typical three questions at the meeting refer to the sprint goal so it should be a constant topic of discussion for the team.

-Download our sprint goals factsheet.
+Download our sprint goals factsheet by visiting our agile factsheets page.